nickfrey/BC-transit-tracker/README.md

-# DIY Transit Countdown Clock
+# Transit Tracker Build Guide

 > [!NOTE]
 > This guide is a work in progress.
 You can still follow it, but some details may be missing or incomplete.